 Insofar as all aspects of a student’s behavior reflects on that student’s qualifications and potential to become a competent professional, any dishonest, unethical, irresponsible, or criminal conduct is viewed as unprofessional behavior and which is within the purview of the Colleges of Medicine, Pharmacy and Graduate Studies faculty.
-Specific issues of concern include not adhering to the characteristics mentioned above, abuse of power (discrimination and sexual harassment, breach of confidentiality), misrepresentation, impairment (from substance abuse or mental illness), and lack of conscientiousness.
-Unprofessional behavior can result in actions that include placement of a Professionalism Concern Note (PCN) in a student’s permanent file, notation in the Medical Student Performance Evaluation (MSPE), or dismissal from the University.
+Specific issues of concern include not adhering to the “Expectations of Professional Behavior and Student Conduct,” the characteristics mentioned above, abuse of power (discrimination and sexual harassment, breach of confidentiality), misrepresentation, impairment (from substance abuse), and lack of professionalism.

-- If the concern for substandard behavior arises outside of a course, faculty or staff may submit the PCN directly to the director, career development and advising.
+- If the concern for substandard behavior arises outside of a course, faculty or staff may submit the PCN directly to the Senior Executive Director of Academic Affairs & Student Services.

-- It is expected that before filing a PCN, a face-to-face meeting between the student and the person filing the report will be held.
+- It is suggested that before filing a PCN, a faculty member filing the PCN may hold a face-to-face meeting with the student to discuss the concern.
 In the sole discretion of the person filing the report, other persons may be asked to attend.
 If a face-to-face meeting is not feasible, an explanation of the reason(s) and ways in which the student was contacted must be included.
 At times, this process of discussion and fact-finding may result in the decision not to file a PCN.

 - The PCN will consist of a narrative statement describing the incident using the University’s official PCN reporting form.
-Optionally, the student may also file a commentary which could include a different side of the story, report of extenuating circumstances and/or discussion of remediation.
+Optionally, the student of concern may also file a response via the Student Response Form to the allegation, which could include a different side of the story, details regarding extenuating circumstances and/or discussion of remediation using the PCN.

 - The PCN must be filed within 30 days of the occurrence of the episode.